Urunov/Java-Microservices-CQRS-Event-Sourcing-with-Kafka/README.md

 ## Important for Project:

-Handle commands and raise events.
+1. Handle commands and raise events.

-Use the mediator pattern to implement command and query dispatchers.
+2. Use the mediator pattern to implement command and query dispatchers.

+   - Behavioral Design Pattern
+   - Promotes loose coupling by preventing objects from referring to each other explicitly.
+   - Simplifies communication between objects by introducing a single object known as the mediator that manages the distribution of messages among other objects.

-Create and change the state of an aggregate with event messages.
+3. Create and change the state of an aggregate with event messages.

-Implement an event store / write database in MongoDB.
+4. Implement an event store / write database in MongoDB.

-Create a read database in MySQL.
+5. Create a read database in MySQL.

 Apply event versioning.